Memories from the Royal Postmasters Gudhem Repeater Station

 Cleive Hornstrand and his car in the workshop, 1939

 Further south on the large plot was the chicken coup!
-I recall experiencing hens cages but can not remember that they harboured any chickens, it was probably before my time.
+I recall experiencing hens cages but cannot remember that they harboured any chickens, it was probably before my time.
 In contrast, the chook house kept an impressive collection of air assault protection equipment, as well as our Ford Anglia, sitting on stumps as the tires were “donated” to the Defence Forces.

 On the other side of the creek, near the border with the neighbor, manager at the Gudhem Kungsgård, was a playhouse with all outdated facilities, a delight for us children.
 We often lived there in the summer, cooking on the stove until one day it broke, and had very nice time.